Patching Eats Your SYSTEM Tablespace

 Timeouts

 What will happen in the above scenario if the user never releases the lock on DBMS_STATS?
-After a while, the DDL statement executed by Datapatch will error out:
+By default, Datapatch waits for 15 minutes (controlled by _kgl_time_to_wait_for_locks) before throwing an error:

 ORA-04021: timeout occurred while waiting to lock object